rajaganapathi672/alzheimer-disease-detection/README.md

 ## Model Evaluation
 We provide the evaluation code in **Model_eval.ipynb**, where you can load and evaluate our trained model.
 The trained best model (with widening factor 8 and adding age) can be found [here](https://drive.google.com/file/d/1zU21Kin9kXg_qmj7w_u5dGOjXf1D5fa7/view?usp=sharing).

+📈 How It Works

+Preprocessing – Load and resize MRI scans; normalize pixel values.

+Model Training – Train CNN or deep learning architecture on labeled data.

+Evaluation – Test performance on validation and test sets.

 ## Results
 <center>